Sarsa Dengel: Accession to the Throne

 The son of Emperor Menas and Empress Admas Mogasa, Sarsa Dengel was elected king by the Shewan commanders of the army and the Dowager Empress.
 He was barely fourteen years old.
 Upon his coming of age, Sarsa Dengel had to put down a number of revolts: such as his cousin Hamalmal in 1563 at the Battle of Endagabatan, and another by his cousin Fasil two years later.

-War With Oromos
+Campaigns

 In the 1570s several Oromo tribes had begun migrating north towards Abyssinia.
 In 1572 Sarsa Dengel fought off a raid by the Borana Oromo under a luba named Ambissa near Lake Zway.
 In 1574, upon learning that the Oromo had conquered the province of Wej, the Emperor assembled his forces from across Ethiopia to create an army at Gind Beret.
 From there, Sarsa Dengel headed south and discovered that the Oromo had also seized Maya.
 Sarsa Dengel successfully defeated the Oromo, compelling them to flee toward Fatager.

+He later learned that the Adal Sultan, Muhammad ibn Nasir, had launched a Jihad and was campaigning in Hadiya.
+Subsequently, he confronted the Adalite army at the Battle of Webi River, where he decisively defeated them.
+In the battle, the Emperor captured the Sultan and executed him along with most of the Adalite nobility, thereby ending Adal as a military power in the region.